-The City of Manhattan Beach recruited community members for the formation of a new Sustainability Task Force that begin meeting in April 2018.
-Task force members will serve the City in a technical working group for a term of up to 12 months with the possibility to extend service at the end of one-year.
-The purpose of this working task force is assist the City in developing long-term Sustainability Goals, share technical skills and lessons learned from previous environmental and sustainability pursuits, and contribute to the development of policies and programs related to a variety of topics including:
+The City of Manhattan Beach solicited community members to apply for positions on the Sustainability Task Force in March 2018, and began meeting in April 2018.
+Task force members serve the City in a technical working group to assist the City in the development of policies and programs related to a variety of topics including:

 - Climate action and energy

 The City’s previous Environmental Task Forces in 2008 and 2011 were volunteer groups of residents appointed by City Council to develop programs that promote sustainable living and raise the community’s awareness on environmental stewardship.
 The Task Forces developed several exciting programs to help businesses, residents, schools and the City meet community-wide conservation goals.
 While the 2008 and 2011 Task Forces ended years ago, the City of Manhattan Beach started a new task force in 2018.

 Thank You to the City's previous Environmental Task Forces!

 The City congratulates both its inaugural 19-member Environmental Task Force, and its 2011 Environmental Task Force on a highly successful program.
 Both of these dedicated groups of community volunteers served for 18 months, and assisted the City in addressing several issue areas that are particularly important to our community.

 The 2008 Environmental Task Force (PDF) was organized into four subcommittees, and they made recommendations to City Council in each of the following areas:

 Development of a Climate Action Plan; Water Conservation and Storm Water Management Issues; Waste Reduction and Recycling; and Sustainable ("Green") Design.2011 Environmental Task Force